gabbo89/EEA2024-2025/docs/3a8_chipseq_analysis.md

 # remove the sam file (since we have the bam file now)
 rm aligned/${dataset}.sam

-# Before sorting the bam file, we will fixmate the reads
-# to ensure that the mate information is correct,
+# Before sorting the bam file, we will fixmate the reads # to ensure that the mate information
-# the output will be redirect to the sort command and then
+# is correct, the output will be redirect to the sort command and then
 # duplicated reads will be marked
 #  -u options of samtools sort specify an uncompressed output

+# We will combine the three commands in an unique workflow
 samtools fixmate \
 -@ ${threads} \
 -m \